Stock market basics: 9 tips for beginners

 The easiest way to create a broad portfolio is by buying an ETF or a mutual fund.
 The products have diversification built into them, and you don’t have to do any analysis of the companies held in the index fund.

 “It may not be the most exciting, but it’s a great way to start,” Keady says.
 “And again, it gets you out of thinking that you’re gonna be so smart, that you’re going to be able to pick the stocks that are going to go up, won’t go down and know when to get in and out of them.”

 When it comes to diversification, that doesn’t just mean many different stocks.
-It also means investments that are spread among different asset classes – since stock in similar sectors may move in a similar direction for the same reason.
+It also means investments that are spread among different industries – since stock in similar sectors may move in a similar direction for the same reason.

 The hardest issue for most investors is stomaching a loss in their investments.
 And because the stock market can fluctuate, you will have losses occur from time to time.
 You’ll have to steel yourself to handle these losses, or you’ll be apt to buy high and sell low during a panic.

 As long as you diversify your portfolio, any single stock that you own shouldn’t have too much of an impact on your overall return.
 If it does, buying individual stocks might not be the right choice for you.
 Even index funds will fluctuate, so you can’t get rid of all of your risk, try how you might.

 “Anytime the market changes we have this propensity to try to pull back or to second guess our willingness to be in,” says NewLeaf’s Madsen.

 That’s why it’s important to prepare yourself for downturns that could come out of nowhere, as one did in 2020.
 You need to ride out short-term volatility to get attractive long-term returns.